 These figures are based on diagnoses recorded between 1982 and 2004.
 This was also before some of today’s treatments were available.

 There’s more to a prognosis than survival statistics.
 Most people with MDS don’t develop AML.
-Here is the potential risk of developing leukemia within five years for each risk category:
+Here is the

 |Risk level||Percentage of people who develop AML|